Reading time: 10 minutes

 Grid systems provide constraints for layout and visual organisation, which simultaneously reduce the number of options available to the designer, yet also open up a vast array of constrained possibilities.
 Even a simple modular grid can hold thousands of layout options.

-And even for anti-design rebels like David Carson, the existence of grids and other graphic design conventions actually created an important constraint by giving him a starting point in the form of something to reject.
+And even for anti-design rebels like David Carson, the existence of grids and other graphic design conventions actually created an important starting point in the form of having something to reject.

 We hope you've enjoyed this brief history of grids in design!
 To wrap things up, here are our 5 top tips to remember as you begin experimenting with grid systems in your work.